Teoneag/CoinSky/README.md

 - add create, delete, modify virtual portofolio
 - add real money positions
 - pup-up before buying?
+- make more efficient when calculating the ballance: request all the data in only one http request
 ### Settings page
 - theme
 - user: log out, delete account